dtcenter/METplus-Training/docs/Tutorial/v5.0/Session_1_Grid-to-Grid.rst

 .. important::

 **IMPORTANT NOTE: If you are returning to the tutorial, you must source the tutorial setup script before running the following instructions.
-If you are unsure if you have done this step, please navigate to the :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.**
+If you are unsure if you have done this step, please navigate to the ???
+Julie, I've spent a half hour on this.
+I cannot figure out why this link won't work.
+It works fine on line 93 above.
+Could you please review this??? :ref:`Verify Environment is Set Correctly <verif_env_set_correct>` page.**